uschpc/webportal-netlify-gatsby/src/navigation/user-information/system-information.md

 The CARC computing resource consists of 2 shared head nodes and a total of 30,000 CPU cores in 1,600 compute nodes.
 The typical compute node has dual 8 to 16 core processors and resides on a 56 gigabit FDR InfiniBand backbone.

+For detailed information on Discovery's computing resources, see the [Discovery Resource Overview](/user-information/user-guides/high-performance-computing/discovery/discovery-resources).

 ### File systems

 Each user has three file systems for their CARC account: the home directory, the project directory, and the scratch directory.